jkalleberg/DV-TrioTrain/docs/getting-started/getting-started.md

 TrioTrain can optionally add the allele frequency channel, if given population-level allele frequency data (PopVCF).

-### Configure TrioTrain
+### Setup TrioTrain

 Getting started with TrioTrain is straight-foward, but requires some configuration to work on your SLURM-based HPC cluster.
+The user guides below will walk you through what components require tweaking, depending on your system.

 First, change directories to your working directory.